AJMER TOURISM | AJMER DARGAH | PLACES TO VISIT & TRAVEL GUIDE TO AJMER

 Peak Season: December to February

 At a distance of 14 km from Pushkar, 132 km from Jaipur, 203 km from Chittorgarh, 205 km from Jodhpur, 265 km from Bikaner, 267 km from Udaipur, 390 km from Delhi and 472 km from Jaisalmer, Ajmer or Ajmere is a religious city and also the administrative headquarters of Ajmer district.
-It is one of the popular places of pilgrimage in India and also one of the top places to visit in Rajasthan.
+It is one of the popular places of pilgrimage in India and also one of the top attractions you must include in Rajasthan tour packages.

 Ajmer is one of the top places to visit near Jaipur.
 The city of Ajmer gets its name from 'Ajay Meru' which means invincible hills.
 Nestled in the Aravalli hills, Ajmer was founded by Raja Ajaypal Chauhan in the 7th century AD.
 It was a stronghold of the Chauhan Rajputs till the 12th century when Prithviraj Chauhan lost Ajmer to Mohammad Ghori in 1193 CE.
 Later, Akbar annexed it as part of the Mughal Empire in 1556 AD.
 It became first a military base then a pleasant place and much later a pilgrimage destination for the Mughals.
 After the decline of the Mughals, the Scindias of Gwalior gained power in Ajmer.

 Ajmer is home to the famous Dargah Sharif, which houses the Tomb of Garib Nawaz, also known as Moinuddin Chishti, the founder of the Chishti order of Sufism.
 Considered to be one of the holiest cities in India, it attracts hordes of Hindu and Muslim devotees every year as part of Ajmer tour packages.
 Apart from the mausoleum, this historical city is known for its magnificent forts, museums, palaces and lakes.
 Ajmer is also home to the renowned Mayo College, one of the country's first schools, that was a stepping stone for British style of education.